maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 ``group``:
-  a `GtkSizeGroup <GtkSizeGroup>`_ for controlling the size of related captions, Can be NULL
+  a :class:`GtkSizeGroup` for controlling the size of related captions, Can be NULL

 ``value``: